Belagavi district: History

-Yadur is situated beside the Krishna river, and there is a famous Veerbhadra temple there.
+Yadur is situated beside the Krishna River, and there is a famous Veerbhadra temple there.
 Many devotees visit the area from Karnataka and Maharashtra.
 Hooli is one of the oldest villages in Belgaum district.
 There are many Chalukya temples in the village, including the famous Panchaligeswara temple.

 Kittur in Belgaum district is a place of historical importance.
 Rani Chennamma of Kittur (1778–1829) is known for her resistance to British rule.

-The British had a sizable infantry post here, having realised the military importance of its geographic location.
+The British had a sizeable infantry post here, having realised the military importance of its geographic location.
 It is one of the reasons for Belgaum's sobriquet The Cradle of Infantry.
 Development of a rail network for the movement of resources and later troops was one of the means employed by both the British East India Company and the British to exert control over India.
 Belgaum's railway station, the Mahatma Gandhi Railway Station was established by the British.
 A signboard declaring the sobriquet can be seen hung on Platform 1 at the station.